The Best Way to Clean Extractor Fan Filters

 We cannot stop grime reaching the filters, but we can stop a thick layer of grime building that will affect the performance of the fan.
 The longer you avoid cleaning the extractor hood and filters the less effective the fan will be.

 So, let’s get your extractor fan back to working its best, by following our guide on how to clean extractor fan filters.
+If you are wondering how to clean extractor fan filter mrs hinch style, don’t worry our advice is the next best thing.
 If you are looking to clean the whole extractor hood, follow our guide on how to clean an extractor fan here.

 What is an Extractor Fan Filter?